A cheap Cape Cod family vacation? Is there such a thing? Absolutely!

 A Summer Day at Cliff Pond

-For around $20 a night, you can pitch your tent or set up your camper on one of 400 wooded or pond-view sites.
+For under $30 a night, you can pitch your tent or set up your camper on one of 400 wooded or pond-view sites.

-FYI: Prime spots sell out quickly.
-You can sometimes find a vacancy at the last minute, but I wouldn't risk it.
+TIP: Prime campsites sell out quickly.
+You can sometimes find a vacancy at the last minute, but I wouldn't count on it.
+(Yurt vacancies are even tougher to get - they're often snapped up a year or more in advance.)

 To be sure you don't miss out, it's a good idea to make reservations as soon as you decide on your vacation dates!